 Aggression can manifest between both genders.
 If two same-sex angelfish lock lips, it’s because of dominance, not mating.
 However, aggressive behavior occurs typically around mating season, so the two are linked.

-All angelfish most commonly fight over their territory and chase other fish away that threaten their home.
+All angelfish most commonly fight over their territory and chase away other fish that threaten their home.

 Females are more aggressive when protecting their offspring, while males are more likely to fight other male angelfish that attempt to steal their mate.

-Similarly, if a female rejects a male’s advances, he can refuse to leave.
 Lip locking is a form of confrontation that usually ends with the male fish receiving a battering from the female, who will be feeling particularly aggressive while in the mating stage.

 To determine the difference between male and female angelfish, observe the following:

-- Male fish have a noticeable crown, meaning there’s a difference between a male and female fish’s head shape.
+• Male fish have a noticeable crown, meaning there’s a difference between a male and female fish’s head shape.

-- Male angelfish are more territorial.
+• Male angelfish are more territorial.
 If you notice certain angelfish acting more aggressively than others, it’s likely to be male.

-- Between the ventral and caudal fin is a tube.
-While hard to spot, a female’s is thicker than the males.
+• Between the ventral and caudal fin is a tube.
+While hard to spot, a female’s is thicker than the male’s.

-- Female fish swell before laying eggs.
+• Female fish swell before laying eggs.

 Are My Angelfish Kissing, Biting, or Fighting?